Vyral/sandy-eagon-blog/_posts/2020-05-15-sandys-toolshed.md

 <p style="text-align: center;"><em>Today we are talking about Sandy’s toolshed.</em></p>

-This message is just a reminder that I help my clients and our community whether or not you’re buying or selling a house.
+This message is just a reminder that I help my clients and our community whether you’re buying a house, selling a house, or staying put.
 One of the ways I do that is with my toolshed.
-In my shed, we have a carpet cleaner, power washer, trimmer, and a fruit-picker.
-All you have to do is come on over\!
-If you need a tool for your home maintenance needs, let me know; I’d be happy to help you.
-To see my telescoping tree-trimmer in action, watch this short video.
+We have a carpet cleaner, pressure washer, tree trimmer and a fruit-picker, compressor, paint sprayer, and more.
+All for you to borrow for free.
+If you need a tool for your home maintenance needs, call or email me today.
+To see my telescoping tree-trimmer in action, watch this short one-and-a-half minute video.